Thank You for Your Interest in the OECD Test for Schools Initiative

 members of an increasingly global society.

-As an accredited administrator, CTB/McGraw-Hill will provide test administration and related services to qualifying schools.
+As an accredited administrator, McGraw-Hill Education CTB will provide test administration and related services to qualifying schools.
 The OECD Test for Schools is a 3-hour-15-minute paper-and-pencil test that includes a 35-minute student questionnaire.
 It evaluates skills related to reasoning and applying knowledge to solve problems in unfamiliar contexts, and is more closely related to the Common Core State Standards than most existing state tests.

 The informative, detailed reports will provide actionable data you can use immediately to improve student engagement, change learning environments, and improve student achievement.